 - Nelson Mandela International Day, launched on July 18, 2009, in recognition of Nelson Mandela’s birthday via unanimous decision of the U.N.
 General Assembly.
 It was inspired by a call Nelson Mandela made a year earlier for the next generation to take on the burden of leadership in addressing the world’s social injustices: “It is in your hands now.”
 It is more than a celebration of Mandela’s life and legacy; it is a global movement to honor his life’s work and to change the world for the better.

-- Commemorates the destruction of the First Temple in 423 BCE and the Second Temple in 70 CE in Jerusalem.
+- Tisha B’Av commemorates the destruction of the First Temple in 423 BCE and the Second Temple in CE in Jerusalem.
 Tisha B’Av is a Jewish holy day and begins at sundown on July 18.

-- Eid al-Adha, an Islamic festival to commemorate the willingness of Ibrahim (also known as Abraham) to follow Allah's (God's) command to sacrifice his son, Ishmael.
+- Eid al-Adha is a holiday in Islam to commemorate the willingness of Ibrahim (also known as Abraham) to follow Allah's (God's) command to sacrifice his son, Ishmael.
 Muslims around the world observe this event.